zeyalt/PM-Lee-Covid19-Speeches/README.md

 ## About this app

 This app presents a timeline of Singapore's COVID-19 story, as told through key phrases extracted from PM Lee's speeches.
-This timeline is built with the awesome [`streamlit_timeline`](https://github.com/innerdoc/streamlit-timeline) package! :blue_heart:"
+This timeline is built with the awesome [`streamlit_timeline`](https://github.com/innerdoc/streamlit-timeline) package! :blue_heart:

 ## How were key phrases extracted?